 Weekend-long parking passes are available for non-camping vehicles.
 This means you can park your RV there if it fits in a normal-size parking spot, but you can't camp in it overnight.
 With this pass, you can enter and exit the festival one time each day.

-Tickets to Lost Lands can be purchased on the festival webpage, but most of the options are already sold out.
+Tickets to Lost Lands can be purchased on the festival webpage.
 Head over to StubHub, Ticketmaster and other ticket retailers to find tickets not already sold.
-Since Lost Lands tickets are mostly sold out on the official webpage, you can expect to pay a premium at these ticket retailers.

 If you're ready to go back in time and party with the dinosaurs, then Lost Lands is the perfect event for you.
 If you've got your RV with you, then you'll have the comforts of home whenever you need them.
 Don't forget to snap a lot of photos while you're there, and please send some of your top shots to [email protected] for RVshare’s travel blog.